Erikdekamps/kingly_minimal/README.md

 - [x] **2.4.8 Location - AAA:**
   - The active link in navigation menus (`main-menu`, `pager`, `local-tasks`) is programmatically identified using `aria-current="page"`, clearly informing users of their current location within the site structure.

+- [x] **3.2.5 Change on Request - AAA:**
+  - Links that open in a new tab or window (e.g., social media links) now include a warning for all users.
+  - A `visually-hidden` span announces "(opens in a new window)" to screen reader users, while a `title` attribute provides a tooltip for sighted mouse users.

 - [x] **3.2.3 Consistent Navigation - AA:**
   - The main navigation and footer are presented consistently across all pages of the site.